City Guides

 It’s comfortable, it can hold a solid amount of stuff, it’s durable, and it has a lot of handy features.
 There are a few small areas where the bag could be improved a little but overall we love the bag.
 We will definitely be taking this bag on future trips.

-So whether you’re a hardcore one-bag traveler or you just want a carry-on sized bag to accompany your other luggage, we suggest checking out the Farpoint 40.
+So whether you’re a hardcore one-bag traveler or you want a carry-on-sized bag to accompany your other luggage, I suggest checking out the Farpoint 40.

 Reminder: We purchased the Farpoint with our own money so this is a completely unbiased review.
 We have no affiliation/partnership with Osprey.